Leon Burton: Professional career

 Burton was released by the 49ers on account of his size and subsequently joined the Toronto Argonauts for one season.
 He then signed with the New York Titans and made his AFL debut with the franchise on September 11, 1960, at the age of 25, in a 27–3 win against the Buffalo Bills.
 He recorded the longest kickoff return in franchise history at 101 yards in a game against the Oakland Raiders on October 28 that year, which was ultimately the second-longest kickoff return in the league that year.
 He later became the first Titans player to return two kickoffs for touchdowns in a single season.
 Burton led the AFL in kick returns (30), kick return yards (862), and kick and punt returns (42), while finishing second in kick and punt return yards (955), fifth in punt returns (12), and ninth in punt return yards (93).
 He went on to play for the Grand Rapids Blazers of the United Football League.
 He elected to stay in the town after the league folded and worked for many years with Meijer until retiring in 2000.

 Honors

 Burton was inducted into his alma mater's Sports Hall of Fame in 1978.
 He was later recognized in ASU's Ring of Honor in October 2013.

 Personal life

-Burton's first marriage was to Ellen Marie Collins, who he met in high school, and together they had four children.
+Burton's first marriage was to Ellen Marie Collins, whom he met in high school, and together they had four children.

 Burton died in his sleep on October 7, 2022, in Las Vegas.
 He was 87 years old.